Does your leopard gecko seem on the skinny side?

 Supplementing your leopard gecko’s food isn’t just a good idea; it’s a definite must.

 This means dusting your gecko’s food with calcium, calcium, and vitamin D or other multivitamin supplements.

-You will need to establish dusting schedules depending on the age and the needs of your leopard gecko.
+You will need to establish dusting schedules depending on your leopard gecko’s age and needs.

 Over supplementing will result in toxicity and severe health issues.

-The leopard gecko will absorb all the good food inside the insects without having to eat it directly.
+The leopard gecko will absorb all the good food inside the insects without eating it directly.

 Check The Environment

 Leopard geckos are cold-blooded animals and require the temperature around them to be at a certain level to maintain bodily functions at optimal levels.